Environment

 Inherent safety and risk assessment

-We will continue to strengthen our efforts to identify potential risks without slowing down our activities, and will continue to promote these efforts with the ultimate goal of "reducing all risks to a tolerable level."
+We will continue to strengthen our activities to identify potential risks without slowing down, with the ultimate goal of "bringing all risks to an acceptable level.

 Utilizing the Occupational Safety and Health Management System